awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/tutorial-ec2-auto-scaling-load-balancer.md

 + \(Optional\) An IAM role that grants your application access to AWS\.
 + \(Optional\) An Amazon Machine Image \(AMI\) defined as the source template for your Amazon EC2 instances\.
 To create one now, launch an instance\.
 Specify the IAM role \(if you created one\) and any configuration scripts that you need as user data\.
 Connect to the instance and customize it\.
 For example, you can install software and applications, copy data, and attach additional EBS volumes\.
 Test your applications on your instance to ensure that it is configured correctly\.
 Save this updated configuration as a custom AMI\.
 If you don't need the instance later, you can terminate it\.
 Instances launched from this new custom AMI include the customizations that you made when you created the AMI\.
 + A virtual private cloud \(VPC\)\.
 This tutorial refers to the default VPC, but you can use your own\.
 If using your own VPC, make sure that it has a subnet mapped to each Availability Zone of the Region you are working in\.
 At minimum, you must have two public subnets available to create the load balancer\.
 You must also have either two private subnets or two public subnets to create your Auto Scaling group and register it with the load balancer\.

-Note that all of the following procedures are for the new console\.

 ## Step 1: Set up a launch template or launch configuration<a name="as-register-lbs-create-lt-console"></a>